 11 Easy Ways to Get Rid of Garlic Breath

-Garlic’s health benefits are many, including fighting cancer and lowering cholesterol and blood pressure, but many people pass because of the garlic-breath effects.
+Garlic's health benefits are many, including fighting cancer and lowering cholesterol and blood pressure, but some people pass because of the garlic-breath effects.
 These natural remedies ought to help out.

 Milk effectively reduces garlic breath if you drink it before or during a meal, a Journal of Food Science study suggests.
 “The water [in the milk] acts like a mouth rinse, and the fat neutralizes sulfur,” says Kantha Shelke, PhD, food scientist and Institute of Food Technologists member.
 That’s why whole milk is more effective than skim.

 Drink green tea

 Can’t stomach drinking milk alongside a garlicky meal?
 Some research suggests that polyphenol-rich green tea may dull garlic stench too.

 Add mushrooms to your tomato sauce

 Preliminary research suggests that the polyphenols in mushrooms work faster than any other compound to counteract garlic’s effects on breath, says Shelke.
 Try these 11 other ways to get rid of bad breath as well.